roman-milk/roman-milk.github.io/deconstructing-the-professor.md

+===

- ****** Deconstructing the Professor ****** bysilkstockingslover© The kids finished their breakfast and both hugged me for the first time in for as long as I can remember, not counting Nicole's earlier hug today.
+The kids finished their breakfast and both hugged me for the first time in for as long as I can remember, not counting Nicole's earlier hug today.
 Nicole's was a normal daughter-mother hug, but Nicolas's hug lingered way longer then society's expectations, his hand lingering on my ass the entire time.
 He surprised me a second time by kissing my cheek before leaving saying, "Bye, Mommy."

  Once they were both gone, I sat down trying to understand what just happened.
 Looking at the clock, I realized if I didn't hurry I would be late for work so I left the kitchen a mess, something I never did, and headed to work, again trying to find a way to stop the unravelling of my life which had now come to involve all three of my children.